cbim/coachesdvhackathon/cards/training1.md

 to talk to you guys about some of these things.
-Starting today, we will focus on how we can better show respect to ourselves, you
+Starting today, we will focus on how we can better show respect to ourselves, your teammates, and others.
 </blockquote>

 Ask the Players